robot297/JAG_6_2019/grades/Lab 5 Questions.md

  Questions on this subject are common in Java job interviews!

-### Question 5 Fix Loop with Exception Handling
+### Question 5 Fix Code with Exception Handling

+This program has two example methods.
+Both throw exceptions.

+Fix by adding a try-catch block in each method.
+Don't modify any of the existing code.
+Here, you will be adding new code.

-This code crashes.
-Can you add exception handling to catch the error and print a message that the LinkedList is empty?
+For the printLanguageList method, add try-catch statements.
+In the catch block, print a message that the LinkedList is empty.

-        LinkedList languages = new LinkedList();
-        languages.push("Python");
-        languages.push("Java");
-        languages.push("C#");

-        while (true) {
-            String oneLanguage = (String)languages.pop();
-            System.out.println(oneLanguage);

-        }

-        System.out.println("The list is empty")

-Question: what data structure is LinkedList behaving as in this code?
-Hint: what are push() and pop() used with?
+For the wordCount method, add try-catch statements so a NullPointerException is not thrown if the sentence is null.
+If the sentence is null, return 0.

 ### Question 6 Fix Loop, No Exception Handling

+ This question uses the same code as Question 5 in Question_5_Add_Exception_Handling.java

  Instead of waiting for an exception and catching, it is usually better to try and prevent problems.

  Can you think of a better way to stop this code crashing?

-Modify this program so that it runs correctly without using a try-catch block.
+ Modify the printLanguageList and wordCount methods program so that the program runs correctly without using a try-catch block.

 ### Question 7 Coffee Shop